Aspiring-Writer/_posts/pnpgff-3.md

 "Did you find anything interesting?
 Besides the cleanliness."

-She smirked, but shook her head.
+She smirked but shook her head.

 The two began to exit the room when the calendar hanging on the fridge caught her eye.
 It was the only thing in the room that looked well-used with appointments and events written all over it.
 What held her attention was a small drawing on New Year's Eve.
 Reila walked closer.
 It looked almost like a little lamb with its legs tied.
 Under the lamb was what looked like a bonfire.

 _Get Greg,_ she signed to Jared.

-Another memory creeped out of its corner and into the forefront of her mind&mdash;a bonfire sacrifice to start the New Year off with a bang.
+Another memory creeped out of its corner and into the forefront of her mind, a bonfire sacrifice to start the New Year off with a bang.
 She shook off the nightmare.
-She needed more evidence before associating that memory with Cassidy's disappearence.
+She needed more evidence before associating that memory with Cassidy's disappearance.
 Plus, it was only the 24th; they had time.

 Jared returned with Greg and pointed out the drawing, "What's that?"
 He asked.

 Greg shrugged, "Sometimes Cassidy draws things on the calendar instead of writing them out."

-"And that's suppossed to be?..."
+"And that's supposed to be?..."

 _Tell me about the Followers of the Cougar, Cassidy wasn't involved with them?_